datastaxdevs/workshop-cassandra-fundamentals/README.md

 <hr>
 <ul>
 <li>You will need enough *real estate* on screen, we will ask you to open a few windows and it would not fit on mobiles (tablets should be OK)
-<li>You will need a GitHub account (possibly a google account for the Google Authentication, optional)
 <li>You will need an Astra account: don't worry, we'll work through that in the following
 <li>As "Intermediate level" we expect you to know what java and Spring are.
 </ul>